ZTFtrue/MonsterMusic/readme.md

 # MonsterMusic

-## This is local music player on android platform
+## This is a local music player on Android platform

 [Download from Play](https://play.google.com/store/apps/details?id=com.ztftrue.music&pcampaignid=web_share)

-[MonsterMusic] is open source, free and freedom.
+[MonsterMusic] is open source, free.
 Enjoy all the features without any cost!

 - 🔊 Advanced Equalizer: Customize your sound experience with our built-in equalizer.
 Fine-tune the audio to match your preferences and immerse yourself in crystal-clear, high-quality sound.
 - 🌈 Multiple Themes: Personalize your music player with a variety of themes.
 Switch effortlessly between themes to match your mood or style.
 Your music, your way!
 - 📜 Lyrics Support: Dive deeper into the lyrics of your favorite songs.
-[MonsterMusic] supports lyrics display, you can import txt or lyrics file.
+[MonsterMusic] supports lyrics display, you can import text or lyrics files.
   Click the lyrics word, you can find a feature.
 - 🔒 Privacy First: Rest easy knowing that your privacy is our top priority.
 No unnecessary permissions, just pure music enjoyment.